US allows convicted spy Pollard to move to Israel - RFI

 The restrictions, his lawyers said, had been "insurmountable impediments on Mr. Pollard's ability to earn a living."

-Israel though has repeatedly pressured Washington for the release of Pollard, who is Jewish, making it one of the top issues of bilateral relations.
+Israel, where he is regarded as a hero and which awarded him citizenship in 1995, repeatedly pressured Washington for the release of Pollard, making it one of the top issues of bilateral relations.

+But the US intelligence community was reportedly deeply opposed to giving him anything less than the sentence he received, which was similar to the sentences given in serious spying cases related to Russia.

+According to the New York Times, in 1998, as president Bill Clinton presided over Middle East peace talks, CIA director George Tenet threatened to resign if Clinton bowed to Israeli pressure to include Pollard's release in any peace deal.

-"We are grateful and delighted that our client is finally free of any restrictions, and is now a free man in all respects.
-We look forward to seeing our client in Israel," his lawyers, Eliot Lauer and Jacques Semmelman, said in a statement.
+Pollard's lawyers, Eliot Lauer and Jacques Semmelman, said in a statement that they are "grateful and delighted that our client is finally free of any restrictions, and is now a free man in all respects."

 "Mr. Pollard is happy to finally be able to assist his beloved wife Esther, who is fighting an aggressive form of cancer," they added.